Dispute NYC parking tickets for free in just a few minutes

 How to pay an NYC parking ticket

-Paying the parking ticket is supposed to be simpler than disputing, but in New York, that is rarely the case.
-The process is quite bothersome and involves too many steps, so whenever possible, try to dispute your citation before paying it.
-If you don’t manage to succeed with your parking ticket dispute, there are three main methods of payment in New York City:
+Paying a parking fine is supposed to be simpler than disputing, but in New York, that isn’t the case.
+The process is quite bothersome and involves many steps, so whenever possible, try to dispute your citation before paying it.
+If your parking ticket dispute doesn’t succeed, there are three main methods of payment in New York City:

 - By mail